kedi/Pi-Finder/README.md

 If you have these packages, you are free to go.
 Open up a terminal or a Powershell Prompt and run `node app.js`.
 After running that, head over to `https://localhost:3000` on your browser and here it is!

+### Linting

+The linting is made by eslint so for future PR's should be formatted with the eslint rules in this repistory.
+(Idk if anyone has brilliant ideas on PR's or if anyone find bugs but take that into consideration.)